eireninja/webhook-api-worker/memory-bank/techContext.md

 - **D1 Database**: Cloudflare's SQL database for storing API keys and configuration
 - **Fetch API**: For making requests to the OKX trading API
 - **Crypto API**: For cryptographic operations required by OKX authentication
+- **itty-router**: Lightweight router for handling HTTP requests with middleware support

 ### Development Tools
 - **Wrangler**: CLI tool for building and deploying Cloudflare Workers